Skip to yearly menu bar Skip to main content

 Yunjuan Wang · Kaibo Zhang · Raman Arora

-Abstract: Benign overfitting is the phenomenon wherein none of the predictors in the hypothesis class can achieve perfect accuracy (i.e., the non-realizable or noisy setting), but a model that interpolates the training data sill achieves good generalization.
-A series of recent works aim to understand this phenomenon, for regression and classification tasks using linear predictors as well as two-layer neural networks.
+Abstract: Benign overfitting is the phenomenon wherein none of the predictors in the hypothesis class can achieve perfect accuracy (i.e., non-realizable or noisy setting), but a model that interpolates the training data still achieves good generalization.
+A series of recent works aim to understand this phenomenon for regression and classification tasks using linear predictors as well as two-layer neural networks.
 In this paper, we study such a benign overfitting phenomenon in an adversarial setting.
-We show that under a distributional assumption, interpolating neural networks found using adversarial training generalize well despite additive inference-time attacks.
-Specifically, we provide convergence and generalization guarantees for adversarial training of two-layer networks (both, with smooth and non-smooth activation functions), showing that under moderate $\ell_2$ norm perturbation budget, the trained model has near-zero robust training loss and near-optimal robust generalization error.
+We show that under a distributional assumption, interpolating neural networks found using adversarial training generalize well despite inference-time attacks.
+Specifically, we provide convergence and generalization guarantees for adversarial training of two-layer networks (with smooth as well as non-smooth activation functions) showing that under moderate $\ell_2$ norm perturbation budget, the trained model has near-zero robust training loss and near-optimal robust generalization error.
 We support our theoretical findings with an empirical study on synthetic and real-world data.

 Live content is unavailable.
 Log in and register to view live content